pootiam-021/News-Site-Using-News-API/README.md

 # News Site Using News API

 ## Overview
 This project is a dynamic news website that fetches and displays the latest news articles from various sources using the **News API**.
 It provides users with up-to-date news categorized by topics such as business, technology, sports, health, and more.
-The goal is to offer an intuitive platform for users to stay informed with current events from trusted sources.
+The goal is to offer an intuitive platform for users to stay informed with current events from trusted sources .

 ## Features
 - **Real-Time News Updates**: Fetches live news articles as they are published.